 The Hematology/Oncology Fellowship Training Program offers a well-integrated fellowship training program which leads to eligibility for the Hematology and/or Oncology Board Examination after a three year training program.
 The fellowship program is accredited by ACGME.
 The combined program for Hematology and Oncology Board Certification includes the mandatory 18 months of clinical rotations over a 36 month fellowship.
 The remainder of time is distributed among research time (basic or clinical/translational research), elective rotations and vacation.

-The Hematology/Oncology fellowship program offers a broad exposure to hematological and oncologic diseases in the in-patient and outpatient settings at four allied hospitals: University of Miami Hospital, Sylvester Comprehensive Cancer Center, Jackson Memorial Medical Center, and Miami Veterans Affairs Medical Center.
+The Hematology/Oncology fellowship program offers a broad exposure to hematologic and oncologic diseases in the in-patient and outpatient settings at three allied hospitals: University of Miami Hospital, Sylvester Comprehensive Cancer Center, and Jackson Memorial Hospital.

 Applications are accepted through the Electronic Residency Application Service (ERAS) http://www.aamc.org/audienceeras.htm

 The Jackson Memorial Hospital Hematology/Oncology Fellowship Training Program selects fellows through the National Residency Matching Program (NRMP).
 All fellowship applicants should have completed an ACGME-accredited internal medicine program.
 All applicants must submit their applications via ERAS.
 U.S. citizens, permanent residents, or physicians under H-1B or J-1 (exchange visitor program) can apply to our fellowship program.